Paula Cohen

-Paula Elaine Cohen is a British-American geneticist who is a professor and Associate Vice Provost for Life Sciences at Cornell University.
+Paula Elaine Cohen is a British-American geneticist who is a professor and Associate Dean for Research and Graduate Education in the College of Veterinary Medicine at Cornell University.
 Her research considers DNA repair mechanisms and the regulation of crossing over during mammalian meiosis.
 She was awarded the National Down Syndrome Society Charles J. Epstein Down Syndrome Research Award in 2004 and elected Fellow of the American Association for the Advancement of Science in 2021.

 Early life and education

 Cohen was born and raised in Nigeria.
 She attended boarding school in England from the age of 8 and then her family moved back to their native England when she was 11 years old.
 Cohen was an undergraduate student at King's College London, where she majored in animal physiology.
 She was a doctoral researcher at the University of London, where she worked toward a PhD in reproductive physiology.
 During her doctorate she was based at Guy's and St Thomas' NHS Foundation Trust.
 Her research considered endocrine control during implantation.
 After earning her doctorate she moved to the United States, where she worked as a postdoctoral researcher at the Albert Einstein College of Medicine.